Leaning on God to light the way: Introducing Max and Helen Sahl

 Max and Helen have been on quite a journey since they first met.
-These Queensland teachers have been Wycliffe members who have lived in Papua New Guinea for 20 years.
+These former Queensland teachers are Wycliffe members who have lived in Papua New Guinea for 20 years.
 Their adventures have included a short stint in professional rugby, moving to a new country, raising a family, serving in a variety of roles, several near-death experiences and establishing a new training program for local translators.
-They recently moved back to Australia to begin a new chapter in their lives at the National Centre for Wycliffe Bible Translators Australia.
+They are now living at the National Centre for Wycliffe Bible Translators Australia where Max is the CEO.
 Come and meet the Sahls.

 What was it that first inspired you to become involved with Wycliffe?

 Max: Before we went to PNG, we had no idea about Wycliffe or SIL.
 When we first heard about the need for teachers to educate mission kids, we simply followed God’s call.
 We thought we would only be there short-term.
 When we arrived, we didn’t know much about Bible translation . . . but it was almost impossible not to catch the vision.
 I went from being a PE teacher to Principal of the Primary School and High School to overseeing the training program for the Pacific Institute of Languages, Arts and Translation (PILAT) and now stepping into the role of CEO for Wycliffe Australia.
 I would never have imagined that for myself but God obviously knew what he was doing!